 Lakes

-Now, let’s look at the coastline of Portugal.
+Now, let’s turn to the Atlantic coastline of Portugal.

 The coastline of Portugal